theory-amsterdam/website-theory-amsterdam/content/authors/limperg/_index.md

 highlight_name: false
 ---

-I am PhD student on the VIDO Grant Lean Forward, under supervision of Jasmin Blanchette.
-My research focuses on the development and use of proof assistants.
+I'm a PhD student on the Vidi Grant Lean Forward under the supervision of Jasmin Blanchette.
+My research is about making dependently-typed proof assistants more user-friendly.
+In particular, I develop proof automation for the Lean theorem prover.